ArenKDesai/Aren-s-Notes/graphics lec 2.md

 While three.js is mostly retained mode, you do have to explicitly render objects.
 There are a few ways to save 3D objects in files.
-Some include just geometry, some include materials, relationships, etc. One standard is **gltf**.
+Some include just geometry, some include materials, relationships, etc. One standard is **gltf**, but some old fi